Family Support Service Privacy Notice

 ONS will ask Government departments to match identifiers such as names and dates of birth to the data they routinely collect to measure your progress.
 The data will be transferred, handled and stored by the ONS and securely destroyed after the completion of the research project in accordance with data protection law.

-Anonymised information about the support you receive and the outcomes you achieve will be shared with the Ministry of Housing, Communities and Local Government.
+Anonymised information about the support you receive and the outcomes you achieve will be shared with the Department for Levelling Up, Housing and Communities.

 Information is shared for research purposes to help the Government and local service providers understand whether or not the programme has been effective in turning around the lives of families.
 Each party signs an Agreement to ensure that your personal information is stored, managed, processed and destroyed properly.